baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-node-runtime.md

     path: var/db/openedge/function-sayjs-code
 ```

-Generally, using the standard libraries of the system Node environment may not meet our needs.
+Generally, using the Node Standard Library may not meet our needs.
 In fact, it is often necessary to import some third-party libraries.
 We'll give one example below.

 ## Import `Lodash` third-party libraries